-- Ice build-up or ice damming may develop on the roof or eaves during extended periods of cold and snow or freeze/thaw conditions.
-This condition can force water to travel up the roof which is opposite of the intended design of the roof to shed water.
+- Ice damming may develop on the roof edges during periods of freeze/thaw conditions.
+This can force meltwater to travel up from the edge of the roof and cause leaks.
+Ice dams block the intended design of the roof to shed water.
 Your homeowner’s insurance may cover this damage.

 - 4x per year: Dust and debris can build up on your roof and in the gutters.
 It is important to remove this debris regularly as it is a fire hazard and will break down and decompose your roof system.
 In heavy debris conditions, this should be done at least quarterly.

 - 1x per year: Check to see that the gutters drain fully.
 If water pools in the gutters, they are not sloped properly and will need to be repaired.

 - 2x per year: Flush the downspouts and make sure they are clear and free flowing.